RocketChat/docs-old/guides/rocket.chat-voice-channel/getting-started-with-voice-channel/configure-without-previously-having-a-pbx-server/README.md

 ### **2.2 Whitelist Rocket.Chat**

 \
-Now you don’t want your Rocket.Chat to get banned by the FreePBX firewall so you have to add it to the Whitelist List.
+Now you donÃÂ¢ÃÂÃÂt want your Rocket.Chat to get banned by the FreePBX firewall so you have to add it to the Whitelist List.
 First, you need to know the IP or IP Networks from your Rocket.Chat instance.
 When you have a SaaS Rocket.Chat instance you will have a URL (subdomain) like <mark style="color:blue;">MyChosenName.rocket.chat</mark>, so just ping it.
 In this demo:

 ![](<../../../../.gitbook/assets/image (4) (1).png>)

 Rocket.Chat will be connecting from the whole network 51.81.0.0/16\
-If you have your own Rocket.Chat instance self-hosted or similar, you should know what’s your IP address or network.
+If you have your own Rocket.Chat instance self-hosted or similar, you should know whatÃÂ¢ÃÂÃÂs your IP address or network.

 Now, navigate to **Connectivity > Firewall >** **Networks**, and add the IP address needed or Network.
 Select the **Other** zone and **Save**: